 Did You Know?

-- Established in 1961 as the state’s second vocational-technical school, UACCM has served the area for 50 years as an educational institution, 20 years as a community college, and 10 years as part of the University of Arkansas System.
+- Established in 1963 as the state’s second vocational-technical school, UACCM has served the area for over 50 years as an educational institution, 25 years as a community college, and almost 15 years as part of the University of Arkansas System.

-- UACCM’s enrollment has increased since our merger with the U of A System from an enrollment of 1,290 students in the fall of 2001 to almost 2300 students by the fall of 2013.
+- UACCM’s enrollment has increased since our merger with the U of A System from an enrollment of 1,290 students in the fall of 2001 to 2042 students in the fall of 2015.

-- UACCM has significantly increased the number of awards (certificates and degrees) for the last seven years from 252 total awards in 2004-5 to 910 for 2011-12.
+- UACCM has significantly increased the number of awards (certificates and degrees) for the last decade from 252 total awards in 2004-5 to 745 for 2014-15.

 - The National Association for the Education of Young Children (NAEYC) Commission on Early Childhood Associate Degree Accreditation has granted accreditation to UACCM’s Early Childhood Development Associate Degree Program.
 UACCM is one of twelve associate degree programs sponsored by eight institutions of higher education throughout the nation to receive the accreditation in 2011, and one of only three two-year colleges in the state of Arkansas with this accreditation.

-- UACCM will soon be connected to the Arkansas Research & Education Optical Network (ARE-ON), a fiber optic network that will provide nearly unlimited internet bandwidth for colleges and universities across Arkansas.
-The project is part of a larger Arkansas e-Link grant awarded to UAMS in partnership with AATYC.
-All 22 state community colleges will be connected with the four-year universities and over 400 rural health-care facilities through high-speed internet access.
+- UACCM is connected to the Arkansas Research & Education Optical Network (ARE-ON), a fiber optic network that provides nearly unlimited internet bandwidth for colleges and universities across Arkansas.
+All 22 state community colleges are connected with the four-year universities and over 400 rural health-care facilities through high-speed internet access.